seisman/HinetPy/docs/tutorial/get_waveform.rst

    1. Record_Length <= 60 min
    2. Number_of_channels * Record_Length <= 12000 min
+   3. Only the latest 150 requested data are kept

    For the example above, Hi-net has about 2350 channels, the record length should be no more than 5 minutes.
 Thus the 20-minutes long data request is